Universal 2 CMF Plating

 Patented locking screw technology helps create rigid plate-to-screw construct, minimizing the risk of screw back out.

-Modules built with a variety of plates and screws designed specific to dedicated regions of the anatomy.
+Modules built with a variety of plates and screws designed for specific regions of the anatomy.

 Color coding of the modules and associated instrumentation provides ease of use for surgeon and staff.